jaantollander/masters-thesis/content/40_results.md

 We demonstrate different aspects of data from compute nodes taken at 2-minute intervals for 24 hours on 2022-10-27.
 We omitted data from login and utility nodes in this analysis due to a lack of time to verify the correctness of the data.
 Subsection \ref{counters-and-rates} shows raw counter values and computed rates of three jobs to illustrate different I/O patterns.
-In Subsections \ref{total-rates-for-mdts} and \ref{total-rates-for-osts}, we show the total rates of each operation for each Lustre target to visualize larger-scale I/O patterns across the whole data set.
+In Subsections \ref{metadata-rates} and \ref{object-storage-rates}, we show the total rates of each operation for each Lustre target to visualize larger-scale I/O patterns across the whole data set.
-Finally, Subsection \ref{components-of-total-rates} shows how fine-grained measurements allow us to break the total rate down into its components.
+Finally, Subsection \ref{identifying-outliers} shows how fine-grained measurements allow us to break the total rate down into its components.
 Then we demonstrate how a single user can perform the majority of a total load of a given file system operation.